-In our base case scenario, the LRFP assumes the issuance of approximately \$100 million in long-term fixed-rate Bonds in 2024, 2027, and 2030 with payments that are spread over 30 years.
+In our base case scenario, the LRFP assumes the issuance of approximately \$100 million in long-term fixed-rate Bonds in 2026, 2029, and 2032 with payments that are spread over 30 years.
 These funds will repay spending on capital projects during the prior biennium.

-The graph below illustrates the base case future bond issuances that will refund spending on capital projects targeted in future biennia.
+The graph below illustrates the base case with potential future bond issuances that will refund spending on capital projects targeted in future biennia.
 The combination of the outstanding Bonds and projected future bond issues will be structured to keep future debt service level over time.

-\Debt service assumes refunding the outstanding 2013 Bonds in 2023, a \$15 million defeasance in 2026 of outstanding bonds, and the defeasance of approximately \$11 million annually of outstanding bonds in 2030 - 2034.
-Any such refunding bond or defeasance is preliminary and subject to Public Utility Board and City Council approval.
+^{}Projected debt service assumes the defeasance of approximately \$15 million annually of outstanding bonds in 2026 and 2030 - 2034.
+All future issuance of bonds, refunding bonds, or defeasances are preliminary and subject to Public Utility Board and City Council approval.

-\ Not included in the graph is the debt service due on the short-term line of credit from Wells Fargo that is currently used to manage the initial spending on bond-funded capital projects.
+^{} Not included in the graph is the debt service due on the short-term line of credit from Wells Fargo that has been used to manage the initial spending on bond-funded capital projects.
 Tacoma Power has defeased and refunded bonds in the past and could do so in the future.
-No decision has been made to date about future bond repayments or retirements.
+No decision has been made to date about future bond refundings, repayments, or retirements.